What is the Early Years Foundation Stage?

 How can you help at home?

-Sing and tell nursery rhymes
+• 🎵 Sing songs and say nursery rhymes together.

 Online Learning Journal Through Tapestry